DawsonG/maelstrom-futurism/Readme.md

 > Packages starting with `mf-` are not imported in the `maelstrom-futurism` master package.
 These packages have unique use cases and won't be helpful for most people.
 As a result they are installed separately.

 **To start:**

+**Ignore this section.
+I haven't published this to npm since I don't want to encourage its use.**

 ```
 npm i @maelstrom-futurism/core